Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Introduction

 In Section \ref{sec:background} we discuss generalities on central extensions and their quotients, boundedness, and quasihomomorphisms.
 It is worth mentioning Lemma~\ref{qce pullback}, which states that, if a quotient extension is bounded, then so is the original extension.
 Next, we prove the characterisation of bounded quotient extensions, Proposition~\ref{bounded iff extendable}.
 The key observation is that a central extension $1 \to \Z \to E \xrightarrow{\pi} G \to 1$ is bounded if and only if it admits a quasimorphism $\phi\colon E\to \Z$ which is the identity on the kernel (see Proposition \ref{bounded via qm:abelian_ker}).
 The reader should think of $\phi$ as a ``coarse homomorphic'' retraction inducing a ``coarse'' splitting of the extension, as explained below.

 Section \ref{sec:HHG} starts with background material on hierarchically hyperbolic groups (HHG).
 Roughly, a group $\Gamma$ is a HHG if there exists a collection of hyperbolic spaces $\{\C U\}_{U\in \frakS}$, together with coarsely Lipschitz ``coordinate projections'' $\pi_U\colon \Gamma\to \C U$ satisfying various conditions.
+Each $U\in \frakS$ is called a \emph{domain}, and $\C U$ is the associated \emph{coordinate space}.

 We uncover a connection between boundedness and hierarchical hyperbolicity of a central extension.
 In one direction, Theorem~\ref{thm:HHG_iff_bounded_abelian_ker} shows that a bounded central extension of a HHG is itself a HHG.
 With an inductive argument, one can reduce to the case where the kernel is $\Z$, which was already settled by \cite[Theorem 5.14]{uniform_undistortion}; in turn, the proof of the latter is a refinement of \cite[Corollary 4.3]{HRSS_3manifold}, which solved the case where the base is hyperbolic.
 We sketch here the core idea of both arguments, as it enlightens several ideas that appear repeatedly throughout our paper.
 From a bounded extension one gets an unbounded quasimorphism $\phi\colon E\to \Z$ as above, and the function $E\to \Z\times G$ mapping $e\in E$ to $(\phi(e),\pi(e))$ is a quasi-isometry.
 In other words, a bounded extension is also \emph{quasi-isometrically trivial} in the sense of \cite{Gersten_B_is_QIT}, though the converse implication is not true in general (see \cite{frigsisto, ascarimilizia} and Remark \ref{rem:QITB}).
-Then the HHG structure for $E$ will have one domain for every domain of $G$, with projection factoring through the quotient map $\pi$, and one quasiline to ``detect'' the $\Z$-factor.
+Then the HHG structure for $E$ will have one domain for every domain of $G$, with projection to the same coordinate space factoring through the quotient map $\pi$, and one coordinate space quasi-isometric to $\R$ (a \emph{quasiline}) to ``detect'' the $\Z$-factor.
 Such quasiline is built out of the quasimorphism $\phi$, using an observation of Abbott, Balasubramanya, and Osin \cite[Lemma 4.15]{ABO}.